bertreb/pimatic-sounds/README.md

 The mp3 filenames ***must be without spaces!***

-## Discovery
-In the devices section of the Gui you can use the device discovery to discover and add Chromecast or Sonos devices.
-Devices that are already in the config are not shown.

 ----
 The plugin is **only Node v8 or v10** compatible and in development.